elastic/rally-tracks/msmarco-passage-elser-2/README.md

 ### Prerequisites
 #### Set up ES cloud deployment
-Create a deployment which contains an ML node
+Create a deployment which contains an ML node with at least 4GB of memory.

 ### Parametersgit
 This track accepts the following parameters with Rally 0.8.0+ using `--track-params`: